Blocking ads removes funding from us!

 The in-house user interface Funtouch OS in version 12, based on Android 12, is used as the software.
 The settings are very clear, there is an app drawer and a number of useful additional functions, such as a good always-on display, a dark and eye protection mode and some dynamic effects.
 Here, for example, the animation can be changed when unlocking via the fingerprint sensor integrated into the display.

-Of course, gesture control is also on board, but animations don't look nearly as nice as on the X80 Pro from what is perhaps the much weaker Proprocessor lies.
+Gesture control is of course also on board, but animations don't look nearly as nice as on the X80 Pro, which may be due to the much weaker processor.

 Performance – too little